When the Levee Breaks

 "When the Levee Breaks" is a country blues song written and first recorded by Kansas Joe McCoy and Memphis Minnie in 1929.
 The lyrics reflect experiences during the upheaval caused by the Great Mississippi Flood of 1927.
+In 2026 it was inducted into the Blues Hall of Fame in the 'Singles/album tracks' category.

 "When the Levee Breaks" was re-worked by English rock group Led Zeppelin and became the final song on their untitled fourth album.
 Singer Robert Plant used many of the original lyrics.
 The songwriting is credited to Memphis Minnie and the individual members of Led Zeppelin.
 Many other artists have performed and recorded versions of the song.

 Background and lyrics

 When blues musical duo Kansas Joe McCoy and Memphis Minnie wrote "When the Levee Breaks", the Great Mississippi Flood of 1927 was still fresh in people's memories.
 The flooding affected 26,000 square miles of the Mississippi Delta.
 Hundreds were killed and hundreds of thousands of residents were forced to evacuate.
-The event is the subject of several blues songs, the most popular being "Backwater Blues" by Bessie Smith (1927) and "Mississippi Heavy Water Blues" by Barbecue Bob (1928).
+The event is the subject of several blues songs, such as "Mississippi Heavy Water Blues" by Barbecue Bob (1928).

 Ethel Douglas, Minnie's sister-in-law, recalled that Minnie was living with her family near Walls, Mississippi, when the levee broke in 1927.
 The song's lyrics recount the story of a man who lost his home and his family.
 Despite the tragedy, biographers also see in it a statement of rebirth.